 What Is PHI Compliance?

 PHI is the shortened form of Personal Health Information, which is even known as the protected-health-information.
-This mostly refers to the demographic details, information pertaining to medical insurance, patients’ medical histories, tests as well as lab results, along with other medical data, which healthcare professionals may collect for identifying individuals and determining their appropriate care that is to be undertaken.
+It mostly refers to the demographic details, information about medical insurance, patients’ medical histories, tests, lab results, medical data, which healthcare professionals may collect for identifying individuals and determining their appropriate care that is to be undertaken.
 PHI Compliance is mandatory for most healthcare firms alike across nations.
-According to United States Department-of-Health-and-Human-Services, PHI is the individually-identifiable-information, which contains data that is transmitted by electronic media; that is maintained in any electronic media, or the data that is maintained or transmitted in any other such forms or mediums (including paper as well as oral communication.

 What Is Included In PHI Compliance?